JontySinai/jontysinai.github.io/_posts/2020-04-19-understanding-bayesian-inference.md

 In traditional machine learning we specify a model and try and find the parameters of the model which best fit the data.
 The cost function which we use, typically the *likelihood*, gives us a measure of *how well the parameters fit the data*.

 Bayesian inference instead seeks to find the *most probable* parameters, given the data.
-By seeking *most probable*, we imbue model with predictive uncertainty.
+By seeking *most probable*, we imbue the model with predictive uncertainty.
 In Bayesian inference we model a *posterior distribution* over the parameters.

 ### Bayesian Inference is an Optimization Paradigm

 In the traditional machine learning approach we can only find a single point estimate of the optimal parameter \\(\theta^{\*}\\).
 This is known as a *maximum likelihood estimate (MLE)* and can be interpreted as follows: *if true, we would likely observe the data which we have under this model*.

 In the Bayesian inference approach, we use the likelihood to reshape the prior distribution into a posterior distribution which places *highest probability over the optimal \\(\theta\\)*.
-This \\(\theta\\) is sometimes known as the *maximum a prosteriori estimate (MAP)*, and can be interpreted as the *parameter which is a best fit for the data, given our uncertainty*.
+This \\(\theta\\) is sometimes known as the *maximum a posteriori estimate (MAP)*, and can be interpreted as the *parameter which is a best fit for the data, given our uncertainty*.

 > Take note that when using the predictive distribution above we are not explicitly using the MAP estimate for \\(\theta\\) but rather taking many samples of \\(\theta\\).
 Of course if our uncertainty over \\(\theta\\) is not too large, than most of the \\(\theta\\) samples will be close to the MAP estimate.